OCHA-DAP/hdx-python-country/doc/main.md

     Currency.get_historic_rate("gbp", parse_date("2020-02-20 00:00:00 NZST",
                                timezone_handling=2), ignore_timeinfo=False)
     # == 0.76910001039505

-The conversion relies on Yahoo Finance, falling back on exchangerate.host for current rates, and Yahoo Finance falling back on IMF data via IATI for historic rates.
-Historic rates can also fall back to current rates if desired (this is not the default).
+Historic rates can be made to fall back to current rates if desired (this is not the default).
 It is possible to pass in a Retrieve object to Currency.setup() to allow the downloaded files from the secondary sources to be saved or previously downloaded files to be reused and to allow fallbacks from current rates to a static file eg.

     Currency.setup(retriever, ..., fallback_historic_to_current=True, fallback_current_to_static=True)